DrSleep/tensorflow-deeplab-resnet/README.md

 ## Caffe to TensorFlow conversion

 To imitate the structure of the model, we have used `.caffemodel` files provided by the [authors](http://liangchiehchen.com/projects/DeepLabv2_resnet.html).
 The conversion has been performed using [Caffe to TensorFlow](https://github.com/ethereon/caffe-tensorflow) with an additional configuration for atrous convolution.
-There is no need to perform the conversion yourself as you can download the already converted model [here](https://drive.google.com/open?id=0B_rootXHuswsTF90M1NWQmFYelU).
+There is no need to perform the conversion yourself as you can download the already converted model (`deeplab_resnet.ckpt`) [here](https://drive.google.com/open?id=0B_rootXHuswsTF90M1NWQmFYelU).

 ## Dataset and Training